-The Company's gross sales are subject to various deductions, which are primarily composed of rebates and discounts to retail customers, government agencies and wholesalers.
+The Company's gross sales are subject to various deductions, which are primarily composed of rebates, discounts and return to retail customers, government agencies and wholesalers.
 These deductions represent estimates of the related obligations, requiring the use of judgment when estimating the effect of these sales deductions on gross sales for a reporting period.
 These adjustments are deducted from gross sales to arrive at net sales.
 The Company monitors the obligation for these deductions on annually basis and records adjustments when rebate trends, contract terms and legislative changes, or other significant events indicate that a change in the obligation is appropriate.
-Historically, subsequent changes in sales rebates and discounts have not been material to net earnings.
+Historically, subsequent changes in sales rebates, discounts and return have not been material to net earnings.